Eonasdan/tempus-dominus/README.md

 ## Running

-You can run `npm start` which will start a browser-sync server.
+You can run `npm run serve` which will start a browser-sync server.
 Navigate to `http://localhost:3001/` to view the docs.
-Note that 3000 is the default port, yours might be different.

-## Watchers
+## Watching for changes
-Do not run `npm start` and the watchers at the same time.
+Do not run `npm run serve` at the same time.

-Browser-sync will watch for html, css, and js changes.

-Run `npm run watchers` to watch changes.
+Run `npm start`.
 This runs browser-sync, the build and watchers for the docs, styles, and typescript.

 ## Where do you use this?
 I'd love to know if your public site is using this plugin and list your logo on the documentation site.
 Leave [create a discussion](https://github.com/Eonasdan/tempus-dominus/discussions/categories/show-your-love) and let me know.